2bdev/php-site-starter/README.md

 php-site-starter
 ================

-Use this template for your next PHP based microsite or application.
+Use this template for your next PHP based microsite or application...